vtex/profile-form/CONTRIBUTING.md

 ## Installation

+- A few symlinks are necessary before the app is ready for npm commands.
+These are accomplished by running `npm run symlinks`.

 - Running `npm install` in the components's root directory will install everything you need for development.

 ## Demo Development Server